35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The GLA's 'balanced' approach

 The Mayor's approval of BL's s73 application relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf).
+This weighs up the pros and cons of the aplication, and begins by saying  '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9].

+It then notes that the Mayor must judge the application against the development plan (ie the London Plan) and what are known as *'material considerations'*.  **[^8i]**

-This  It's sole comment is *221 Notwithstanding this, GLA officers consider that the reduced quantum of affordable housing (compared to the HPP) reduces materially the extent of public benefits delivered by the proposals, to be weighed in the balance with all of the other benefits and dis-benefits arising from the application, as set out in the conclusion to this report.*
+ *221 Notwithstanding this, GLA officers consider that the reduced quantum of affordable housing (compared to the HPP) reduces materially the extent of public benefits delivered by the proposals, to be weighed in the balance with all of the other benefits and dis-benefits arising from the application, as set out in the conclusion to this report.*

-Remarkably the report also says '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9].